mrisher/smtp-sts/mta-sts.md

 attempted policy updates.
 A suggested timeout is one minute; policy hosts SHOULD respond to requests with a complete policy body within that timeout.

+If a valid TXT record is found but no policy can be fetched via HTTPS, and there is no valid (non-expired) previously-cached policy, senders MUST treat the recipient domain as one that has not implemented MTA-STS.

 ## Policy Selection for Smart Hosts

 When sending mail via a "smart host"--an intermediate SMTP relay rather than the